 In 1957 the headquarters of the ERA were opened in Leatherhead, Surrey.
 The ERA’s existing staff and work transferred from their previous home at Perivale laboratories

 The 18-acre campus included major new laboratories and offices and has continued to the present day with the addition of several large purpose-built facilities.

 Income for the ERA had traditionally come from subscriptions from its member companies and the UK Government grants.

-In 1969 the ERA began a major restricting project to reflect the rapidly changing technology base of the UK Engineering sector.
+In 1969 the ERA began a major restructuring project to reflect the rapidly changing technology base of the UK Engineering sector.

 By becoming the first ‘privatised’ research association the ERA was able to derive income from single client and multi-client projects.

 ERA formally changed its name from The Electrical Research Association Ltd to its present name, ERA Technology Ltd in September 1979.

 The organisation would act as Britain’s leading independent consulting organisations.

 During the 1970s, 1980s and 1990s ERA continued to grow and develop into new research areas, including RF technology and electronic systems.